SyreetaAI/blog-starter-kit/_posts/advisory-services.md

 ## **The Architecture of Modern Procurement**

-Syreeta.ai provides the architectural blueprint for organizations to move from reactive buying to **proactive, agentic governance.** With a track record of managing **multi-billion global spend portfolios**, I partner with organizations to bridge the gap between legacy systems and autonomous execution.
+<span style="color: #0F172A; font-weight: bold;">Syreeta</span><span style="color: #F97316; font-weight: bold;">.ai</span> provides the architectural blueprint for organizations to move from reactive buying to **proactive, agentic governance.** With a track record of managing **multi-billion global spend portfolios**, I partner with organizations to bridge the gap between legacy systems and autonomous execution.

 ---